Keto ingredients, simplified for beginners.

 In keto diet you usually don’t need to calculate your calories, because you only need to cut your carbs!
 But in some cases, and to maintain a healthier lifestyle later (after reaching your target weight) it is better to track your daily caloric intake!

 In the nutritional fact label, you will find the word total calories!
 This means the total calories of a single serving size!
-Some companies prefer to write the total calories in a 100 gm or 200 milliliters!
+Some companies prefer to write the total calories in 100 gm or 200 milliliters!

 This is an easier method to calculate your calories, as it helps you memorize the caloric intake better (yes at some point, you will be able to remember exactly how many calories your favorite food provides)!